SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Optional_database_configurations/Offload_database/Setting_up_an_offload_database.md

    1. In the panel on the right, right-click *TCP/IP* and select *Enable*.

-   1. Now double click the *TCP/IP* to open its properties and select *IP Addresses* at the top.
+   1. Double-click *TCP/IP* to open its properties, and select *IP Addresses* at the top.

-   1. Scroll down and remove the value for *TCP Dynamic Ports* and fill in *1433* for *TCP Port*.
+   1. Scroll down, remove the value for *TCP Dynamic Ports*, and fill in *1433* for *TCP Port*.

    1. Click *OK* to save and close the properties.